hbyan/edge-test/README.md

 MONGODB_URI=<your MongoDB connection string here>

-* Note: You will receive the MongoDB connection string via email.
+* Note: You will receive the MongoDB connection string via email upon your request.

 ### 4. Run the development server
 npm run dev